themohamedfaizal/themohamedfaizal/README.md

 # DevOps Engineer

-I am a DevOps Engineer, haivng more than 5 years of IT experience.
+DevOps Engineer, with more than 5 years of IT experience.
 Currenlty in process of exploring the DevOps lifestyle.

 ## 💬 Ask me about